 My initial thought after Frank posted this week’s photo challenge and seeing his photo was, “go grab some shots of the Shea Rowing Center.”
-The centre is lit at night and I thought I would get some good pictures of the lights of the centre illuminating the darkness along Faculty Road.
+The centre is lit at night, and I thought I would get some good pictures of the lights of the centre illuminating the darkness along Faculty Road.

-My plan was to leave work and head to Troon Brewing, have dinner next door at Brick Farm Tavern, get home change my clothes and head out to Washington Road for some night photography at the C. Bernard Shea Rowing Center.
+I planned to leave work and head to Troon Brewing, have dinner next door at Brick Farm Tavern, get home change my clothes and head out to Washington Road for some night photography at the C. Bernard Shea Rowing Center.

 I parked on the eastbound side of Washington Road just past the bridge.
 One thing I had considered was how dark it might be along Washington Road.
 I took a headlamp with me to light my path as I walked along the road to the bridge.
-It was dark but I was surprised by how many cars drove by at this time of night.
+It was dark, but I was surprised by how many cars drove by at this time of night.
 It was after 9 PM.

 Frustrated, I turned around to watch the cars go by.
 What was I going to do?
 This field trip was a bust.
-The marching band would soon be back from supporting the football team at the game in Franklin and my daughter would be calling me to pick her up from the high school.
+The marching band would soon be back from supporting the football team at the game in Franklin, and my daughter would be calling me to pick her up from the high school.
 Time was running out.
 My inner voice said, “photography what you see”.

 So I did.
 I experimented with varying the shutter speed and the timing of the triggering of the shutter for the arrival and departure of the cars.
 And then I went home and imported the images into Adobe Lightroom.